-Use this model as a framework for your new reviews and specify the three sections mentioned above.
-Dynamics, complexity of the business and your management culture are the guiding principles for concretization.
-Larger companies in particular will work with ambidextrous models in the field of leadership and organization.
+Use this model as a framework for your new reviews and concretize the three building blocks mentioned above.
+Dynamics, complexity of the business and your leadership culture are the guidelines for concretization.
+Especially larger companies will work with ambidextrous models in the field of leadership and organization.
 Start with this approach in the areas you want to change (first).
-You should then introduce your new model there as feedback and learning coach develop through regular application and practice.
-It should take place at least once a quarter in the three sections described above.
+Because the elements of feedback and development only improve through regular application and practice, this conversation format should take place at least once a quarter.

-The Learning Coach is a new role for executives and meets the changing requirements for leadership in digital and agile companies.
-It is an answer to the question of what leaders in the digital economy are needed for.
-Managers are strengthened in relation to existing approaches in that voting rounds or control requirements are eliminated (also in the interface with talent management).
-And: Thanks to the approaches of the learning coach and feedback, it is possible to introduce agile principles even in hierarchically built companies.
+The changed role for executives meets the requirements for leadership in digital and agile companies.
+It is an answer to the question of why managers are needed in the digital economy.
+Managers are strengthened compared to the existing approaches to the extent that coordination rounds or control specifications are eliminated.
+In addition, you can also introduce agile principles in hierarchically structured companies.

 1 Kommentar on “Accelerate transformation with agile performance reviews”